Transport in serial spinful multiple-dot systems: The role of electron-electron interactions and coherences: Introduction

 Electron-electron interaction is naturally occurring in all electronic devices and affects transport both by scattering (such as the Auger term) and level shifts.
-For systems with many degrees of freedom, such as bulk or layered systems, the continuum of states justifies in many cases an effective mean-field description, so that one can work with effective single-particle levels with renormalized energies.
+For systems with many degrees of freedom, such as bulk or layered systems, the continuum of states justifies usually a mean-field description, so that one can apply effective single-particle levels with renormalized energies.
 In this case the resonances occur for different parameters, but the essential principle remains.
-A very successful example for this concept are quantum cascade lasers, whose operation is based on a clever design for the alignment of such single-particle levels \cite{FaistBook2013}.
-For quantum-dot systems, however, any mean-field model is very questionable, as one replaces the interaction between quantized charges by the interaction of a charge with an averaged quantity.
+A very successful example for this concept are quantum cascade lasers, whose operation is based on a clever design for the alignment of such single-particle levels.~\cite{FaistBook2013} For quantum-dot systems, however, any mean-field model is very questionable, as one replaces the interaction between quantized charges by the interaction of a charge with an averaged quantity.

-The reproducibility of serial quantum dot structures is limited because of sensitivity to growth conditions.
-Experimentally it is a challenge when one requires similar dots with same level structures coupled in series as it is in an ideal model system.
-Gate electrodes can be used to control size and shape variations in quantum dots by adjusting the energy levels.
-However, it is a rather difficult task to fabricate quantum dots with intrinsically digital fidelity with small fluctuations in their size, shape and arrangement. \cite{FolschNatureNanotechnology2014, SchedelbeckScience1997}\\